 Most people brush off project documentation as meaningless paperwork.
 In reality, companies waste close to 12 percent of their resources if they don’t have solid project management and documentation.

-Effective documentation clearly defines project goals and milestones, establishes realistic timelines (by using timeline templates), lists the final deliverables, and enables performance tracking through relevant metrics.
+Effective documentation clearly defines project goals and milestones, establishes realistic timelines (by using timeline templates), includes training KPIs where needed, list the final deliverables and enables performance tracking through relevant metrics.

 It can be the difference between success and failure for any project.
 So it’s time for you to get started.

 We’ve put together a set of nine project documentation templates to do the heavy lifting on your behalf.

 But first, let’s answer these two questions.
 What is project documentation and why do you need it?